Inclusion & Diversity

 - Recruitment and selection

 We are involved in a number of initiatives aimed at opening up the legal profession to a broader talent pool.
+Accordingly, we have developed our Access 2 Law Scheme which has provided mentoring and sponsorship to talented students from Tower Hamlets College and Crossways College from A-levels through to training contracts.

 - Monitoring and measurement